FTTC NBN plans: Understanding Fibre to the Curb

-Compare FTTC plans in your area, but remember—your download speeds might not match the ads.
-You’ll need confirmation from your chosen NBN provider on what speeds to expect.
+Compare FTTC plans in your area, but remember - maximum speeds are capped at 100Mbps.
+Confirm with your chosen NBN provider what speeds you can expect.

 Name Product AUFBB-INT Data allowance Typical download speed Price Hid Compare Box!